jsundram/daily-composers/README.md

 learn more and listen more

 ## TODO (MVP)
-* Day template doesn't correctly set page title (browser tab has a | in it)
 * mobile friendliness
 * get spotify links to open in app?
 * move list to table, for sorting